clearwater/octopress/content/post/2017-04-29-switecx25-quad-driver-support.markdown

 My first cut at this is to create an entirely new class [SwitecX12](https://github.com/clearwater/SwitecX25/blob/X12/SwitecX12.h) which duplicates the key timing code from SwitecX25, with new output logic and an adjusted acceleration curve.

+The code below zeroes the needle, moves the needle to the centre of the sweep, then cycles between 1/4 range and 3/4 range.

+{{< youtube ygrRIWR8rmY >}}

 ```
 #include <SwitecX12.h>